 View More »

+The topics below can be used as prompts–in class or as homework–for students to reflect on what they are learning and its meaning in their own lives and in society.
 These queries are excellent for journaling, allowing students to create their own primary source material.
 Keep in mind, the sensitive and emotional nature of the topics may preclude teacher evaluation.
-If journaling is used as an assessment tool, assure students that they will not be evaluated negatively for expressing opinions that may be different from others in class or from the teacher’s.
+If journaling is used as an assessment tool, assure students that they will not be evaluated negatively for expressing opinions that may be different from those of their teachers or peers.

 The additional activities and projects listed below can be integrated directly into the lessons in this unit or can be used to extend lessons once they have been completed.
-The topics lend themselves to students’ continued study of the Holocaust as well as opportunities for students to make meaningful connections to other people and events, including relevant contemporary issues.
+The topics lend themselves to students’ continued study of antisemitism and the Holocaust as well as opportunities for students to make meaningful connections to other people and events, including relevant contemporary issues.
 These activities may include instructional strategies and techniques and/or address academic standards in addition to those that were identified for the unit.

 |2||Social media sites are replete with hate speech.
 Not only do original posts include antisemitic and other hateful words and images, but also the comment sections that follow such posts (as well as perfectly innocent posts) demonstrate the pervasiveness of the problem.
 Most major social media companies (e.g., Facebook, Twitter, YouTube) have policies regarding whether and what kind of hate speech are permitted, but these policies are often inconsistent, unevenly applied, and difficult to understand.
-Working in small groups, have students research how two or three social media sites monitor and regulate hate speech and hateful ideas, and decide whether they believe the policies in place are sufficient, and, if not, what else do they believe is needed to curtail hate speech in social media.|
+Working in small groups, have students research how two or three social media sites monitor and regulate hate speech and hateful ideas, and decide whether they believe the policies in place are sufficient and, if not, what they believe is needed to curtail hate speech in social media.|

 |3||While much media attention is often given to antisemitic and other hateful acts, the efforts of individuals and communities to combat such acts are often less publicized.
 Have students research examples of communities and individuals who have taken a stand against hateful acts and present in a multimedia presentation.|